Pipefish: Reproduction and parental care

 Courtship between male and female pipefish involves lengthy and complicated shows of display.
 For example, in Syngnathus typhle, copulation is always preceded by a ritualized dance by both sexes.
 The dance involves very conspicuous wriggling and shaking motions, especially in comparison to the species' otherwise extremely secretive lifestyle.
 Under the threat or presence of a predator, pipefish are more reluctant to perform their dances.
 In addition, when risk of predation is high, they copulate less frequently, dance less per copulation, and females transfer more eggs per copulation.
 Although S. thyphle males normally prefer to mate with larger females, they mate randomly when potentially threatened by predators.
-Furthermore, in Corythoichthys haematopterus, similar ritualized mating dances were hypothesized to aid in reproductive synchronization, by allowing the female to assess male willingness to spawn so her eggs aren't wasted.
+Furthermore, in Corythoichthys haematopterus, similar ritualized mating dances were hypothesized to aid in reproductive synchronization, by allowing the female to assess male willingness to spawn so her eggs are not wasted.

-During pipefish copulation, which signifies the termination of the courtship dance, the female transfers her eggs through a small ovipositor into the male brood pouch or onto the special patch of skin on the male’s ventral body surface.
+During pipefish copulation, which signifies the termination of the courtship dance, the female transfers her eggs through a small ovipositor into the male brood pouch or onto the special patch of skin on the male's ventral body surface.
 While the eggs are being transferred, the mating pair rises through the water until implantation is complete.
 At this point, the male assumes an S-shaped posture and fertilizes the eggs, all the while descending back down the water column.
 Males possessing brood pouches release their sperm directly into them; the pouches are then vigorously shaken.
 The ventral seams are not opened until weeks later when the male pipefish give birth.

 A physical limit exists for the number of eggs a male pipefish can carry, so males are considered to be the limiting sex.
 Females can often produce more eggs than males can accommodate inside their brood pouches, resulting in more eggs than can be cared for.
 Other factors may restrict female reproductive success, including male pregnancy length and energy investment in progeny.